DaseinPhaos/alter-intro-std-rs/text/borrow-readme.md

 > https://doc.rust-lang.org/std/borrow/

-In Rust, borrowing generally comes in the flaver of reference: type `T` can be borrowed as `& T` or `&mut T`.
+In Rust, borrowing generally comes in the flavor of reference: type `T` can be borrowed as `& T` or `&mut T`.
 However, the concept of borrowing can extend beyond the form of simple reference.
 Custom types may provide additional kind of borrowing.
 For example, `Vec<T>` introduces borrowed slices `&[T]` and `&mut [T]`.

 To capture the general concept of borrowing, this module defines two traits.